Big Rock Forest Preserve

 High sandy bluffs overlook patches of woodlands and prairies in the preserve, and a specialized wetland called a fen is fed by underground seeps on the southeastern portion of the preserve.

 Visitors may walk from either of the two parking lots to the woodlands, the marsh, the fen and the prairie.
 There is a loop trail around Seigler Lake, with beautiful views over the water.
+Please note: there is absolutely no swimming allowed in Big Rock Forest Preserve.
+Violators risk fines of up to $200.
 A 1.25 mile, screenings trail, established in 2013, leads north from the lake to Big Rock Campground.

 Horses are allowed on designated equestrian trails.